safeminecoin/safeminecoin/doc/README.md

-SafeMineCoin
+mbrocoin
 =============

 Setup
 ---------------------
-SafeMineCoin is experimental SafeMineCoin client and it builds the backbone of the network.
-However, it downloads and stores the entire history of SafeMineCoin transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+mbrocoin is experimental mbrocoin client and it builds the backbone of the network.
+However, it downloads and stores the entire history of mbrocoin transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download SafeMineCoin, visit [safeminecoin.org](https://safeminecoin.org).
+To download mbrocoin, visit [safeminecoin.org](https://safeminecoin.org).

 Running
 ---------------------
-The following are some helpful notes on how to run SafeMineCoin on your native platform.
+The following are some helpful notes on how to run mbrocoin on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- /usr/local/bin/SafeMineCoin-qt (GUI) or
+- /usr/local/bin/mbrocoin-qt (GUI) or
-- /usr/local/bin/SafeMineCoind (headless)
+- /usr/local/bin/mbrocoind (headless)

 ### Windows

-Unpack the files into a directory, and then run SafeMineCoin-qt.exe.
+Unpack the files into a directory, and then run mbrocoin-qt.exe.

 ### OS X

-Drag SafeMineCoin-More to your applications folder, and then run SafeMineCoin-More.
+Drag mbrocoin-More to your applications folder, and then run mbrocoin-More.

 ### Need Help?

 * See the documentation at the [Bitcoin Wiki](https://en.bitcoin.it/wiki/Main_Page) for help and more information.
-* Ask for help on [#SafeMineCoin](https://discord.gg/zmGr38eJYE) on Freenode.
+* Ask for help on [#mbrocoin](https://discord.gg/zmGr38eJYE) on Freenode.
-* Ask for help in [/r/SafeMineCoin/](https://nm.reddit.com/r/safeminecoin/) on Reddit.
+* Ask for help in [/r/mbrocoin/](https://nm.reddit.com/r/safeminecoin/) on Reddit.
-* Ask for help on the [BitcoinTalk](https://bitcointalk.org/) forums, in the [SafeMineCoin topic](https://bitcointalk.org/index.php?topic=5378794.msg58833379#msg58833379).
+* Ask for help on the [BitcoinTalk](https://bitcointalk.org/) forums, in the [mbrocoin topic](https://bitcointalk.org/index.php?topic=5378794.msg58833379#msg58833379).

 Building
 ---------------------
-The following are developer notes on how to build SafeMineCoin on your native platform.
+The following are developer notes on how to build mbrocoin on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OS X Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)